TadasPaplauskas/pattern-parser/README.md

 // parser stops after the first match is found, so the order of patterns is important.
 // matching is case-insensitive parse(message, patterns);

+// what if no match is found?
+parse('Order bazillion rolls of toilet paper', patterns, function(msg) { console.log('Sorry, could not understand what you meant by: ' + msg); });
 ~~~

-### Regular expressions helpers

-You can use regular expressions in your patterns, but there are some quick helpers to make writing patterns faster.

-* {string} - matches whatever.
-* {word} - matches exactly one word.
-* {number} - matches any number (integer or float).
-* {integer} - matches only integers.
-* {float} - matches only numbers with floating point.

 ## Can I modify it?

-By all means, do whatever you need to.
-You're gonna find mocha tests included to make sure you are not breaking anything.
+Do whatever you need to.
+You're gonna find some tests included.

 ## Found a bug?